Over deze minor

 - Intervision and feedback sessions

 A reading list will be made available which will focus on the theory-part of the course.

 Method of examination:

-Examination is based on written assignments and (video) presentations.
+Examination is based on written assignments (learning portfolio and personal reflection) as well as presentations.

 Composition final grade: